Research Grant Applications Opens 2nd January 2024

 WHAT IS IRB APPROVAL, AND DO I NEED IT BEFORE I APPLY?

 IRB is an Institutional Review Board or equivalent ethics committee.
 It is required in all instances where research involves human subjects.
 Applicants are strongly urged to obtain IRB approval from a local University or Institution which does not charge a fee for the review.
 If you are unable to obtain a local IRB review, you may apply to the IRB at the Washington Baltimore Centre for Psychoanalysis.
 Half of the fee for that review will be deducted from any funds awarded to you, and half will be provided by the IPA.
-IRB approval is not necessary prior to application.
-However, please note that if you are awarded a grant, the IPA cannot process the payment without either a valid IRB or approval documentation that the research does not involve human subjects and as such is exempt.
-The provision of the IRB should be in a reasonable period of time from the date of the award.
+IRB approval is not necessary prior to proposal, but from 2023, you must provide documentation as part of your application that shows you have applied for it.
+Please note that if you are awarded a grant, the IPA cannot process the payment without either a valid IRB or exemption documentation if the research does not involve human subjects.

 THE SMALL GRANTS PROGRAMME